Fried Green Tomatoes: Soundtrack

 The Fried Green Tomatoes: Original Motion Picture Soundtrack was supervised by Arthur Baker, who also produced several of the songs.
 Baker and American singer-songwriter Grayson Hugh co-arranged and recorded Bob Dylan's song "I'll Remember You" for the end-title song.
 British singer-songwriter Paul Young appears with the song "What Becomes of the Brokenhearted," which peaked at No. 22 on the Billboard Hot 100 in March 1992.
 The soundtrack featured Patti LaBelle performing Bessie Jackson's 1933 blues song, "Barbecue Bess".

 The original score, composed by Thomas Newman, was released as Fried Green Tomatoes in June 1992.

 Home media

-The VHS was released by MCA/Universal Home Video in North America on August 20, 1992.
+The VHS release from MCA/Universal Home Video was issued in North America on August 20, 1992.

 The 137-minute "extended" collector's edition DVD for Region 1 was released by Universal Studios on April 18, 2000.
 The DVD features a documentary about the making of the film, commentary by Jon Avnet, original theatrical trailer, and the film poster campaign.
 The region free Blu-ray was released March 4, 2014.

-In the United Kingdom, the VHS was released as Fried Green Tomatoes at the Whistle Stop Cafe by Columbia Tristar Home Video on October 2, 1992.
+In the United Kingdom, the film was released on VHS as Fried Green Tomatoes at the Whistle Stop Cafe by Columbia Tristar Home Video on October 2, 1992.
 The DVD for Region 2 was released by Carlton Visual Entertainment on September 9, 2002.